Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 The keys of the "extensions" object are the extension aliases of the module deployment.
 If an alias is not provided, it will be the extension name.
 The values of the object are extension configurations.
 Optionality of configuration is determined by the extension.
-Expressions in this object can be constrained to simple expressions that can be compiled to simple directives that both the deployments engine and the stacks service can execute.
+Expressions in this object can be constrained to expressions that can be compiled to simple directives that both the deployments engine and the stacks service can execute.

 Allowed expressions: